amirhosenjafarzade2-netizen/graph-digitalizer/README.md

 Image Issues: Use high-resolution images; low-quality images may affect accuracy.
 Export Failures: Ensure your browser allows downloads.
 For XLSX, verify internet access for SheetJS CDN.
 Calibration Errors: Avoid collinear axis points.
 Reset and retry if calibration fails.

-For issues, check browser console logs (F12) or contact the developer.